jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 Now add the background class to your wrapper div in `App.js`.
 Remember, in JSX class attributes are represented by using the word `className`.

 Take a look inside your browser.
-You should now have a orange-ish background added to your view.
+You should now have a green-ish background added to your view.

 Finally, use inline or external CSS to resize your image.